John Peter Smith (Texas politician): Early life

 Smith and his five brothers were orphaned in 1844 after the death of their parents.

 Career

 As an adult, he moved in 1853 to the Texas Territory, making Fort Worth his home.
 He opened the city's first school in 1854 followed by forming a bank, gas light company, and street railway.

-A competition for the site of the Tarrant Count seat arose in 1853 between the burgeoning cities of Fort Worth and Birdville, lasting for seven years and causing several fights and fatal duels.
+A competition for the site of the Tarrant County seat arose in 1853 between the burgeoning cities of Fort Worth and Birdville, lasting for seven years and causing several fights and fatal duels.
 Smith successfully lobbied to move the county seat to his city.

+In 1860, Smith voted against Texas Secession however, when Texas joined the fight, he promptly began to show his support for the Confederacy.
+After mustering up 120 Tarrant County men, Smith helped form Company K under the command of Col. William Steele.
+Joining the Seventh Texas Cavalry in Sibley's brigade, Smith fought with the Army of Western Louisiana in campaigns throughout New Mexico, Arizona, and Western Louisiana.
+He was severely wounded at Donaldsonville, Louisiana, in 1863 and slightly wounded at the battle of Mansfield, Louisiana, in 1864.
+In that same year Smith was promoted to Colonel of his regiment, and he commanded 600 soldiers until the Regiment disbanded in Navarro County on May 18, 1865.

 In 1877, he donated five acres of land at the future 1500 South Main Street for the creation of a medical care facility.
 This later became John Peter Smith Hospital, Tarrant County's only public hospital.

 Smith became mayor of Fort Worth in 1882, helping to found the city's first water department, independent school system, and school board.